Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Families, swimmers, anyone who wants a stunning beach without crossing to the French side.

-Insider tip: Walk to the far left end where a rocky outcrop creates a natural tide pool.
+Local tip: Walk to the far left end where a rocky outcrop creates a natural tide pool.
 Quieter, with good snorkeling right off the rocks.

 Maho Beach

 You have probably seen the videos: a massive jet thundering a hundred feet over sunbathers' heads as it approaches Princess Juliana International Airport.
 Maho is every bit as thrilling in person.
-The roar of the engines, the blast of jet wash, the shadow of the plane passing over you -- it makes your heart pound every single time.

 We have a full guide on Maho Beach Plane Spotting, including the best times for big planes.
+You can also read our detailed Maho Beach plane spotting guide.

 Best for: Aviation enthusiasts, thrill-seekers, anyone who wants a truly unique experience.